cheeseywhiz/collect/README.md

     [sudo] make install
 ```

-`make install` installs as `--user` if not in a virtual environment.
-Root access
+`make` installs as `--user` if not in a virtual environment.
+Root access is
-is required for symbolically linking the `$HOME/.local/bin` script to `/usr/bin`.
+required for installing the script in `/usr/bin` if not in a virtual
+environment.

 ```
 usage: collect [-h] [--clear] [--collect] [--no-repeat] [--random] [-u URL]